lauripalonen/hero-index/README.md

 Original author: [Axel Auvinen](https://github.com/axelauvinen).

-Additions to codebase are made following the assignment below.
+Additions to codebase were made by following the assignment guidelines below.

 ## Installation